puppeteer/puppeteer/docs/api.md

 - returns: <[Array]<[Object]>> An array of page metrics.
   - `name` <[string]> Name of the metric.
   - `value` <[number]> Value of the metric.

+The list includes the following metrics:
+  - `Timestamp` - The timestamp when the metrics sample was taken.
+  - `DocumentCount` - Number of documents in the page.
+  - `FrameCount` - Number of frames in the page.
+  - `JSEventListenerCount` - Number of events in the page.
+  - `NodeCount` - Number of DOM nodes in the page.
+  - `LayoutCount` - Total number of full or partial page layout.
+  - `RecalcStyleCount` - Total number of page style recalculations.
+  - `LayoutDuration` - Combined durations of all page layouts.
+  - `RecalcStyleDuration` - Combined duration of all page style recalculations.
+  - `ScriptDuration` - Combined duration of JavaScript execution.
+  - `TaskDuration` - Combined duration of all tasks performed by the browser.
+  - `JSHeapUsedSize` - Used JavaScript heap size.
+  - `JSHeapTotalSize` - Total JavaScript heap size.
+  - `FirstMeaningfulPaint` - Timestamp of the first meaningful paint event.
+  - `DomContentLoaded` - Timestamp of the DOM content loaded event.
+  - `NavigationStart` - Timestamp of the navigation start event.

 #### page.goBack(options)
 - `options` <[Object]> Navigation parameters which might have the following properties: